-- ullet The indicator is not appropriate for the scenario. - The methodology or mechanism for data gathering is not accurate: sampling methodology, lack of training, etc. - Actions are not well implemented.
+- The indicator is not appropriate for the scenario. - The methodology or mechanism for data gathering is not accurate: sampling methodology, lack of training, etc. - Actions are not well implemented. - Actions are effectively implemented, but they are not effective (they do not bring about the expected results).